Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVDRQg_aWpU,6364.232777570987,6369.68116.md

 ### Transcript

-> less than 10 minutes until the game drops any teasers for what's coming next um no
+> less than 10 minutes until the game drops any teasers for what's coming next, no